bilus/pipes/README.md

 # pipes

 A Clojure library that lets you chain processes and threads via pipes.
+It has been well tested in production.

 If you ever used Un*x pipes